 Practically everyone knows that smoking can have a deadly impact on your body, however, many people don’t realise the damage smoking causes to our mouths, teeth and gums.
+If you are looking to give up smoking, National No Smoking Day is a great time to start and improve your oral hygiene.

+National No Smoking Day is an annual health awareness day, with the aim to help smokers who want to quit smoking.
 Every puff of smoke that gets into our bodies starts by passing our lips, tongue, teeth and gums, impacting on our oral health by causing tooth staining, gum disease, tooth loss and in more severe cases mouth cancer.

 It’s no surprise that smokers have bad breath and it’s not the kind that can be easily disguised by sucking a mint!
 More than 4,000 chemicals pass through your mouth every time you smoke, many of which collect on the surface of your mouth.
 This may cause a dry mouth as well as increasing the risk of gum infections.